The Unemployment Insurance Program's phones will be closed July 3-4. We have extended some due dates. Learn more

 Learn How to Apply for Unemployment Insurance

 Learn about how to apply for unemployment insurance and what documents and information you will need.
-Then start your application online in our Online Claim System.
+Then start your application in Frances Online.

 How Do I File?